DIRECT-FIRED ROTARY KILNS

 Indirect-fired kilns are used for various processing applications, such as when processing must occur in an inert environment, when working with finely divided solids, or when the processing environment must be tightly controlled.

 An indirect-fired kiln is enclosed in a furnace, which is then externally heated.
-This avoids contact between the combustion gases and the material being processed.
+The material is heated via contact with the kiln shell.

 FEATURES